andreciornavei/flutter-getx-concept/README.md

 - main.dart
 # This file is the point of start of application, it means that
 # if it dispose, the app should closes too.
-In general, this
+This file has the
-# file has the responsability to initialize the GetX context,
+# responsability to initialize the GetX context, start our
-# start our AppController for global purposes and implement all
+# AppController for global purposes and implement all
 # the route screens to allow navigations.
 Also, to initialize
 # the AppController in this file, i make use of
 # Get.put(AppController()) because the use of named_routes in